 Craving a new kind of vegan salad dressing or sauce to put on your Tex Mex food?
-Look no further, our avocado cilantro dressing will fit the bill and will make you completely satisfied with your choice.
-It’s smooth, creamy, tangy and the loveliest shade of green.
-Plus, it’s super easy and quick to make.
+Look no further, our creamy avocado cilantro dressing will make you completely satisfied with your choice.

 - Creamy: avocado

 - Aromatics and sweetner: fresh garlic and honey or maple syrup